ClementDreptin/imgui-xbox360/README.md

 -   The shutdown logic was removed because it was just unloading the XInput DLL, which this backend doesn't load.
 -   Because the Xbox 360 doesn't have windows, `ImGuiIO::DisplaySize` was hard-coded to the display definition of the system, which is always 720p (other definitions are created by the hardware scaler).

-### DirectX 9 for Xbox 360 compared to DirectX9 for Win32
+### DirectX 9 for Xbox 360 compared to DirectX 9 for Win32

 -   The biggest difference is that the standard backend uses the fixed-function pipeline, which isn't supported on Xbox 360.
 It means this backend uses a vertex shader and a pixel shader instead.
 -   No need to set a `D3DVIEWPORT9` on the `D3DDevice` because the Xbox 360 doesn't have windows, so the viewport is always the whole screen.